-Data Delivery Transfer Services.
+Data Transfer Services.

-Figure 3-10 illustrates the FGs and specializations used in the SLS configuration of the ROCF service.
+Figure 3-10 illustrates the ASCs and ASCs used in the SLS configuration of the ROCF service.

-Figure 3-10: FG Specializations Used in RUFT SLS Configuration
+Figure 3-10: SCs Used in RUFT SLS Configuration

 The RUFT service in the SLS configuration has two options, Real-time and Storage.
-The Real-Time option affects the FGs and SAP ports used, but the Storage option has effects that are only internal to the SLS Data Delivery Production FG.
+The Real-Time option affects the ASCs and SAP ports used, but the Storage option has effects that are only internal to the SLS Data Delivery Production ASC.
 Therefore, the following table lists only the Real-time option.

 Table 3-18: Service Options for RUFT SLS Configuration